mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 WebAgency invited me to meetings every two weeks with the CEO, their lead designer, a senior designer, and a project manager.
 They'd show me samples of the new logos and branding, and I'd give feedback.
 The next round, we'd be a little closer.

-Within six weeks, we had narrowed in on a concept we all liked.
+Within six weeks, we narrowed in on a concept we all liked.

 {{<gallery caption="From oldest to newest, the progression of TinyPilot logo drafts that WebAgency showed me in the first few weeks of the project.">}}
 {{<img src="logos-1.png" hasBorder="true">}}